Transportation, Travel and Leisure

 Complex Program Implementation

-In delivering publicly funded programs and projects, staying in-scope, on-task, and within budget are non-negotiables.
+When it comes to publicly funded programs and projects, staying in-scope, on-task, and within budget are non-negotiables.
 However, meeting those requirements on large scale, complex projects and programs is anything but simple.
 North Highland’s program and project management services apply transportation expertise and PMO gold standards to not only meet, but exceed, deliverable objectives.
 Our team excels at orchestrating large system replacements, skillfully synchronizing moving parts and people to complete programs and projects on time, within budget, and in perfect harmony.

-Taking Organizations from Roadmap to Reality
+Taking Organizations from Roadmap to Results

 Aligning Technology with Strategy